-This cowl is crocheted using Tunisian crochet technique; it is the perfect project for beginners as it enables you to learn the basics of Tunisian crochet including colour change, the Honeycomb stitch, how to start and bind off your project.
-So without further ado, here is the pattern!
+This crochet cowl is made using Tunisian crochet technique; it is the perfect project for beginners as it enables you to learn the basics of Tunisian crochet including colour change, the Honeycomb stitch, how to start and bind off your project.

-You can purchase the add free PDF version of the pattern at LoveCrafts here.
+You can purchase the add free PDF version of the pattern at LoveCraft here or Ravelry here.

 Skills required